cameronwp/hurtlingthrough.space/src/pages/posts/20200918-a-light-intro-to-emacs--my-scholarly-setup/index.md

   - org-mode
   - research
   - mers
+  - ike
 summary: A holistic environment for writing and remembering ideas.
 twitterprompt: Emacs - an indispensible tool for making sense of ideas
 draft: false
 ---

 Since [my AI class last fall](/posts/20191229-a-semester-of-ai-at-mit/), I have been addicted to autonomy research.
-I took another MIT class in the spring, Cognitive Robotics, and somehow worked my way into contributing to planning and scheduling research in the [MERS](https://www.csail.mit.edu/research/model-based-embedded-and-robotics-systems-group) lab.
+I took another MIT class in the spring, Cognitive Robotics, and started contributing to planning and scheduling research in the [MERS](https://www.csail.mit.edu/research/model-based-embedded-and-robotics-systems-group) lab.
 Working with MERS is a huge development for my professional life.
-There's a lot I want to say about the experience of breaking into cutting-edge AI research, but today I want to share a second-order finding that I hadn't expected when I first started, and that's what I'm calling an **integrated <strike>development</strike> knowledge environment** (IKE) with [Emacs](https://www.gnu.org/software/emacs/).
+There's a lot I want to say about the experience of breaking into cutting-edge AI research, but today I want to share a second-order effect that I hadn't expected when I first started, and that's finding what I'm calling an **integrated <strike>development</strike> knowledge environment** (IKE) with [Emacs](https://www.gnu.org/software/emacs/).

 I started using Emacs because MERS writes lisp.
 And lisp is written almost exclusively with Emacs.
 Out of the box, Emacs is fine.
 It's just a text editor with a larger than average set of keyboard shortcuts.
 What distinguishes Emacs is its extensibility, which is unrivaled across any piece of software I've ever come across.
 The extensibility starts to become apparent when you want to change settings.
 There is no real "Preferences" menu.
 Instead you have configuration files that consist of Emacs lisp, or elisp code, that let you call functions and set variables to change your editing experience.[^1] Want to change your font size?
 You've got to write elisp (or probably just paste the elisp you found on Stack Overflow).
 Want to hide the intro help message?
 That's another line of elisp.
 Maybe someone else has written some functionality that you are interested in trying.
 In that case, you can copy and run their elisp.